-Term Definition Dependent child A child under age 18; or A child aged 18-21, who is a full time student and claimed as a dependent on the parent's tax return.
-Remained in the U.S. continuously The customer was not out of the U.S. for longer than 30 days at a time AND the total of all time out of the U.S. since 8/22/1996 is not more than 90 days.
-Military connection Is a member of the U.S. Armed Forces on active duty; Is an honorably discharged veteran of the U.S. Armed Forces; Is the spouse or dependent child of an honorably discharged veteran or active duty member of the U.S. Armed Forces; or Is the widow or surviving dependent child of an honorably discharged veteran or active duty member of the U.S. Armed Forces.
-Prima facie approval of Battered noncitizen status An approval of a battered noncitizen application based on meeting the minimum requirements needed for approval.
-This approval is granted pending a full review of the Battered noncitizen application.
+A child under age 18; or A child aged 18-21, who is a full time student • d claimed as a dependent on the parent's tax urn. customer was not out of the U.S. for longer 30 days at a time AND the total of all time out e U.S. since 8/22/1996 is not more than 90 s.
+Is a member of the U.S. Armed Forces on ive duty; Is an honorably discharged veteran of the U.S. ned Forces; Is the spouse or dependent child of an norably discharged veteran or active duty mber of the U.S. Armed Forces; or Is the widow or surviving dependent child of an norably discharged veteran or active duty mber of the U.S. Armed Forces. pproval of a battered noncitizen application pending a full review of the Battered noncitizen application.